Foothills Child Advocacy Center now offers the Be a Hero for Kids! Learning Series for adults and youth-serving organizations.

 The program is ideal for training staff and volunteers of organizations that serve children and adolescents; it is also appropriate for parents, grandparents, and any adults who care about children.

 Foothills offers this training in both English and Spanish.
-Sessions are scheduled to take place on the following Saturdays:
+Please contact us to schedule a training.

 Stewards of Children training is approved for 2 hours of Continuing Education Unit Credits (CEUs) by: